 - 2. Hydrogen-cryogenic distillation columns having all of the following characteristics: - a.
-Designed for operation at internal temperatures of 35 K (-238° C) or less; - b.
+Designed for operation at internal temperatures of 35 K (-238 °C) or less; - b.
 Designed for operation at internal pressures of 0.5 to 5 MPa; - c.
 Constructed of either: - 1.
-Stainless steel of the 300 series with low sulfur content and with an austenitic ASTM (or equivalent standard) grain size number of 5 or greater; or - 2.
-Equivalent materials which are both cryogenic and H2-compatible; and - d.
+Stainless steel of the Society of Automotive Engineers International (SAE) 300 series with low sulphur content and with an austenitic ASTM (or equivalent standard) grain size number of 5 or greater; or - 2.
+Equivalent materials which are both cryogenic and hydrogen (H2) compatible; and - d.
 With internal diameters of 30 cm or greater and 'effective lengths' of 4 m or greater.